GoogleCloudPlatform/community/tutorials/monitoring-iot-data-grafana/index.md

 ## Use the dashboard to view data

 Now you can access your Grafana dashboard through the generated URL.
-You can log in with the admin login.
+You can log in with the admin credentials.
 The default user is `admin`, and the default password is `admin`.
 Be sure to change that.

 Now you have to set up Grafana to listen to Prometheus.
 After logging in, go to **Data Source** on the right menu bar, click **Add data source**, and select
 **Prometheus**.